cloudamqp/lavinmq/README.md

 All non-AMQP objects like users, vhosts, policies etc. are stored in JSON files.
-Most often these type of objects does not have a high turnover rate so we believe that JSON in this case makes it easy for operators to modify things when the server is not running if ever needed.
+Most often these type of objects does not have a high turnover rate, so we believe that JSON in this case makes it easy for operators to modify things when the server is not running if ever needed.

 In the data directory we store `users.json` and `vhosts.json` as mentioned earlier, and each vhost has a directory in which we store `definitions.amqp` (encoded as AMQP frames), `policies.json` and the messages named such as `msgs.0000000124`.
 Each vhost directory is named after the sha1 hash of its real name.
-Same goes for the queue directories in the vhost directory.
+The same goes for the queue directories in the vhost directory.
 The queue directories only has two files, `ack` and `enq`, also described earlier.